Current Aspen Colorado Homes For Sale

 MOUNTAIN VALLEY/KNOLLWOOD/EASTWOOD AND ASPEN CLUB AREAS

-MOUNTAIN VALLEY/KNOLLWOOD/EASTWOOD AND ASPEN CLUB AREAS This area is in transition from old 60’s and 70’s ski homes to new 5,000+ sq foot second homes much like the Cemetery/Snowbunny Lane area.
+MOUNTAIN VALLEY/KNOLLWOOD/EASTWOOD AND ASPEN CLUB AREAS This area is in transition from old 60’s and 70’s ski homes to new 5,000+ sq ft second homes much like the Cemetery/Snowbunny Lane area.
 Many home sites here have Aspen Mountain views (and Town of Aspen), along with a 3-minute drive into town.
 The area is nicknamed “the poor man’s Red Mountain”, but it’s much nicer than that name belies.
-Since early 2000, tear down homes have been bought up by builders/developers who have been transforming the Knollwood/Mtn Valley area with 4000-6000 sq ft homes priced at $6M-8M plus during the market peak, and now off 25-35%.
-The tear down lot price range is in the high $2’s to low $3M’s.
-As a qualification, the western portion of this area, closer to town, with Aspen Mountain and town views has been the area of much redevelopment focus – specifically McSkimming, Knollwood and Eastwood; the eastern portion of Mountain Valley with North Star Preserve and East Independence views are less active at present.
+In the past decade, tear down homes have been bought up by builders/developers who have been transforming the Knollwood/Mtn Valley area with newer homes.
+The tear down lot price range is $5-8M.
+As a qualifier, the western portion of this area, closer to town, with Aspen Mountain and town views has been the area of much redevelopment focus – specifically McSkimming, Knollwood and Eastwood; the eastern portion of Mountain Valley with North Star Preserve and East Independence views are less active at present.
 Many of Aspen’s professional ‘locals’ used to live in this once more affordable area, similar to the Cemetery Ln area.
 This used to be middle-class Aspen, professional full-time residents.

 EAST ASPEN/HWY 82 - INDEPENDENCE AREA